 The “Taste” needs lots of volunteers to be successful.
 Contact the Grace office if you can help sell tickets, greet and direct guests and customers, set up and take down tents, tables and food venues, and count and deposit revenues.
 Volunteers generally receive 2 free tasting tickets, a t-shirt, and discounted parking.

-All proceeds from the event are donated to the Georgetown Ministry Center for the homeless.
+Net revenues from the event are donated to the Georgetown Ministry Center for the homeless.

 Check the Upcoming Events page every year for event details.